zguiyang/bookMarketKit/README.md

 ## Overview

-Book Market Kit is a full-stack solution for web bookmark collection, smart categorization, and content summarization.
+Bookmark is a full-stack solution for web bookmark collection, smart categorization, and content summarization.
 It integrates AI-powered categorization, content summarization, tag-based filtering, and more, helping users efficiently manage and discover valuable web content.

 ---